Migrating WordPress from Apache to OpenLiteSpeed with Docker

 Why OpenLiteSpeed?

-• It reads .htaccess natively — so WordPress plugins that write rewrite rules (like Yoast SEO or eps-301-redirects) keep working without any changes.
-That’s a big deal.
+The deciding factor was that OpenLiteSpeed reads .htaccess natively, so WordPress plugins that write rewrite rules, like Yoast SEO or eps-301-redirects, keep working without any changes.
+For a WordPress site that alone is worth a lot.

 BeforeAfter